-3. Normal University functions
+3. Normal university functions

-4. A University official acting in the line of duty
+4. A university official acting in the line of duty

-Violations of federal, state or local laws committed by students, whether prosecuted or not, constitute a violation of University regulations when it appears that the act endangers the welfare of any member of the University community or has a direct detrimental effect on the institution's educational function.
-Students in violation of this regulation are subject to University disciplinary action.
+Violations of federal, state or local laws committed by students, whether prosecuted or not, constitute a violation of university regulations when it appears that the act endangers the welfare of any member of the university community or has a direct detrimental effect on the institution's educational function.
+Students in violation of this regulation are subject to university disciplinary action.

 All organizations that sponsor activities in violation of laws or regulations are subject to discipline under the Student Code.
 In addition, all members and nonmembers who participate in this activity may be disciplined individually.

 a.
-Counterfeiting, Altering, Fraudulent Use or Copying: No student shall alter, mutilate, manufacture, possess, falsely represent as his/her own, access without authorization, use fraudulently, or furnish to an unauthorized person any official University document or confidential record, including but not limited to ID cards, personal identification number (PIN), electronic mail access codes and/or passwords, computerized records, transcripts, athletics passes, course registrations, and receipts.
+Counterfeiting, Altering, Fraudulent Use or Copying: No student shall alter, mutilate, manufacture, possess, falsely represent as his/her own, access without authorization, use fraudulently, or furnish to an unauthorized person any official university document or confidential record, including but not limited to ID cards, personal identification number (PIN), electronic mail access codes and/or passwords, computerized records, transcripts, athletics passes, course registrations, and receipts.

 b.
 Current Address: Each student shall maintain a current mailing address in the Office of the Registrar.
-Students will be held responsible for, and may not claim ignorance of, information mailed first class to the last address recorded in the Registrar's Office.
+Students will be held responsible for, and may not claim ignorance of; information mailed first class to the last address recorded in the Registrar's Office.

 c.
-Falsification of University Records: No student shall provide false or misleading information to the University.
+Falsification of University Records: No student shall provide false or misleading information to the university.

 d.
 Forgery: No student shall possess or use any official document unless that document bears the legitimate or authorized signature of the individual indicated.

 a.
 Emergency Suspension/Restriction: Because of the responsibility of the university for the welfare of the entire university community, it may be necessary to impose emergency suspension/restrictions in some serious situations.
-After a report of a violation, if the Vice President for Student Affairs or his/her designee has cause to believe that danger will be present a limited action for a temporary suspension/restriction from campus residency, or limited or no contact with specific, students, faculty, or staff, use of facilities and/or attendance/participation at specified University functions can be imposed.
-When reasonably possible, the Vice President for Student Affairs or designee will meet with the student prior to imposing the restriction.
+After a report of a violation, if the Associate Provost for Student Affairs or his/her designee has cause to believe that danger will be present a limited action for a temporary suspension/restriction from campus residency, or limited or no contact with specific students, faculty, or staff, use of facilities and/or attendance/participation at specified university functions can be imposed.
+When reasonably possible, the Associate Provost for Student Affairs or his/her designee will meet with the student prior to imposing the restriction.
 A hearing will be scheduled before a hearing officer(s) as soon as practicable.
 A hearing officer(s) will have the power to lift, extend or impose additional sanctions following the hearing.

 Follow-up will take place, as soon as practical, as prescribed in the following section.
 The essential safeguards for fair treatment will be provided for students charged with violating University regulations.
 The following shall serve as procedural guidelines:

 a.
-The student shall be notified by a hearing officer that he/she is accused of violating University regulation(s) by means of a formal Notice of Charge, which will include the following information:
+The student shall be notified by a hearing officer that he/she is accused of violating university regulation(s) by means of a formal Notice of Charge, which will include the following information:

 Failure to respond by choosing either of the above will be considered the same as an admission of responsibility.
 In this case, a hearing officer(s) will attempt to meet with the student and then make a ruling based on the information available.